BradleyJHumble/EventsDemo/README.md

-# Smile
+#EventsDemo
-An mobile app that connects photographers with users.
+An mobile application that fetches and display data from EventBrite Api